 Education on and off the water is essential to ocean conservation.
 This philosophy is at the heart of everything we do.
 We build awareness through the guest experience, our innovative “floating classroom” school program, social media and multiple community outreach activities.

-Naturalist Sydney talks to children about bull kelp on one of our “floating classroom” boat tours.
+School children enjoying the Salish Sea during one of our “floating classroom” boat tours.

 How do we inspire through education?